shsagir/play-area-sync/docs/old-apps.md

 reviewed:      2016-02-18
 title:         How to still work with the Old Apps
 naviTitle:     Old Apps
-lead:          New Apps are out of BETA and are becoming the new standard.
+lead:          New Apps are the new standard.
 During sunset you can still use the Old Apps, this article helps finding your way.
 group:         Kitchen_sink

+seeAlsoLinks:
+     - app
+     - new-apps
+     - old-apps
+     - app-design
+     - migrating-old-new-app

 ---